ChefData/multinational-retail-data-centralisation49/README.md

 #### Public Methods
 - list_db_tables(self) -> list: Lists the names of tables in the connected database.
 - upload_to_db(self, df: pd.DataFrame, table_name: str) -> None: Uploads a Pandas DataFrame to the specified table in the connected database.
+- cast_data_types(self, table_name, column_types) -> None: Casts the data types of columns in a PostgreSQL table based on the provided dictionary of column types.
+- add_primary_key(self, table_name, primary_key) -> None: Adds a primary key constraint to a PostgreSQL table.
+- add_foreign_key(self, table_name, foreign_keys) -> None: Adds foreign key constraints to a PostgreSQL table based on the provided dictionary of foreign keys.

 ### DataExtractor
 A class for extracting data from various sources such as databases, PDFs, APIs, and S3.